zxcvbn-ts/zxcvbn/docs/guide/README.md

 ## Performance

-zxcvbn operates below human perception of delay for most input: ~5-20ms for ~25 char passwords on modern browsers/CPUs, ~100ms for passwords around 100 characters.
+**zxcvbn** operates below human perception of delay for most input: ~5-20ms for ~25 character passwords on modern browsers/CPUs, ~100ms for passwords around 100 characters.
-To bound runtime latency for really long passwords, consider sending `zxcvbn()` only the first 100 characters or so of user input.
+To curb runtime latency for really long passwords, consider sending `zxcvbn()` only the first 100 characters or so of user input.